 In NSW if you and your former partner agree to change your child’s name, to implement the change of name both parents must complete and register an “Application for a Change of Name” with a Registry of Births Deaths and Marriages.

 What happens if you and your former partner do not agree on what surname your child should use?

 Since the enactment of the Family Law Act there has been significant litigation by parents about what surname their child should use.
 This often happens following separation or upon a parent choosing to use the surname of a new partner.

 A Court can make Orders to restrain and prohibit you or your former partner from using a specific surname and may also make Orders requiring you or your former partner to ensure that your child is known only by a specific surname.

 Before you apply to the Court for a parenting order, including those seeking changes to an existing parenting order, you need to attend Family Dispute Resolution (FDR) and obtain a certificate from a registered FDR provider.
 There are some exceptions to this requirement, such as cases involving family violence, child abuse, or urgency.
-See the Family Law Courts website for further information on this.

 For more information about FDR and how to locate a registered FDR provider you may wish to:

 Call the Family Relationship Advice Line on 1800 050 321